paulshryock/paul-shryock/src/content/pages/contact.md

 ---
-seo_title: Connect with Paul Shryock
+seo_title: Connect with Paul Shryock online
 title: Contact Paul
-description: If you need an ethical software engineer to bring your Awesome Project™ to life, here's how to get in touch with Paul.
+description: If you need an ethical software engineer to bring your Awesome Project™ to life, get in touch with Paul in one of the following ways.
 slug: contact
 ---
 {{ description }}